jason-renaud/mechanic/docs/mechanicfile-reference.md

 **Required**: No
 **Default value**: None
 Allows finer grained control over which controllers inherit from which class.
-For example, let's say you've defined BASE_CONTROLLER as "controllers.base.MyCustomBaseController", but you want only a specific file to inherit instead from "controllers.base.MySpecificBaseController".
+For example, let's say you've defined DEFAULT_BASE_CONTROLLER as "controllers.base.MyCustomBaseController", but you want only a specific file to inherit instead from
+"controllers.base.MySpecificBaseController".
 You would use this attribute to define that.
 Here are some examples:

-This means that "HouseController" will have "MyCustomBaseController" as it's super class, instead of the value defined by BASE_CONTROLLER
+This means that "HouseController" will have "MyCustomBaseController" as it's super class, instead of the value defined by DEFAULT_BASE_CONTROLLER
 ```yaml
 OVERRIDE_BASE_CONTROLLER:
     - with: "controllers.base.MyCustomBaseController",